Thursday, 15 January 2026

 Fake-Nails walks across to the water cooler and fills a plastic bottle.
 She's chewing gum with her mouth open with her default expression of disinterest.
 Yet she's dressed up as though she's going on a night out: hair extensions, false eyelashes and lap dancer heels.
 The slump has begun to settle on everyone and the keyboard taps gradually subside as they stop for afternoon break.
 One by one they wander into the kitchen to chat amidst the sound of running water and boiling kettles.
 I see Lanky-Dan and Jackie-Burd chatting through the kitchen doorway.
 Lanky-Dan is smiling and gesticulating his way through another anecdote.
 Everyone is laughing.
 I remember I have an egg sandwich in a Tupperware box under my desk that I kicked there the previous week.
 Awkwardly I retrieve it using a wooden ruler and hold it up to eye level; it looks slimy and alien through the misty plastic.
 Sealed safely inside it poses no problem, but I need the box back so I decide to dispose of it in Lanky-Dan's bin.
 He is still busy trying to impress people in the kitchen as I walk over to his desk and remove the lid.
 I recoil at its stench, thrusting the tub out to arms length.
 Covering my mouth, I slop its contents onto a cushion of crumpled paper lining the bin.
 I take a pile of papers from his out-tray, scrunching them first before dropping them on top to create a second masking layer.
 The tub remains tainted in green rancid slime and I use the sleeve of his jumper which hangs from the back of his chair to remove the foul residue.

 Lanky-Dan leaves the kitchen and walks straight over to my desk.
+'Raymond!'
+He is smiling broadly and holding a letter.
+'I'm in' he beams.
+'Party on Friday, are you coming?'

-She doesn’t seem to have heard my reply and continues talking with her friends.
 I enter the kitchen and start looking for unattended alcohol.
 I find a bag with a bottle of vodka and a purse with £20.
 I crack open the seal, throw away the lid and put the bottle to my lips, it burns all the way down and it feels divine.
 A small group of admirers have formed when I turn round.

 'Raymond, did you get some new clothes to come out tonight, because you're looking irresistible!' dragging out each syllable of irresistible, immediately followed by a snigger and a series of glances to each other.
+'Maybe you've had your hair done.
+Are you a natural ginger?
+Perhaps we should check' as one of them lunges at the top of my trousers.

 I stumble backwards into a man carrying four drinks which end up on his shoes.
 'You fuckin idiot!
 Who the fuck are you, anyway?'

 I turn to leave the kitchen when a plastic bottle collides with the back of my head and everyone erupts in laughter and applause.
 I step into the hall and see Lanky-Dan leading Jackie-Burd up the stairs by the hand.
 I watch them in silence, before stepping outside into the garden.
 I walk to the back of the garden, the cast light from inside the house is enough to light my way to the shed.
 It is unlocked and as I step inside the party seems very far away.
 I sit on a upturned garden urn and finish off the vodka, letting the empty bottle fall to the floor.
-My eyes adjust to the darkness.
-Garden tools hang on hooks, broken plant pots, filthy jam jars on sloping shelves, a petrol lawnmower, a bike with two flat tyres and damp cardboard boxes filled with children’s toys.
-A variety of bottles and tins sit beneath a wooden bench.
-Removing the lids I smell each one by one.
-A large plastic bottle grabs my attention, it looks pink in the half light of the shed, and it smells wonderful.

 Leaving the shed, I stand looking back at the house.
 Every light is on, every room packed with party goers.
 I look at the garden pond, almost still, I can just make out the shapes of fish swimming slowly.
 Removing the cap from the bottle, I pour its contents into the pond which spreads in a film across the surface.
 I stand back and strike a match.